steffiii/steffiii.github.io/_pages/teaching.md

 - Software Engineering 1
 - Software Engineering 2
 - Introduction to structured and object-based programming
-- Introduction to Computer Science (exercise course)
+- Introduction to computer science

-I've also been involved as Tutor at the Technical University Vienna for Software Quality Assurance.
+I've also been involved as tutor at the Technical University Vienna for Software Quality Assurance.

 ## Supervised Practica and Bachelor Theses
 - Bernhard Jahrer